 The Legend of Zelda has long been my favorite video game series.
 There’s something very magical about the sense of adventure and discovery each entry brings.
 Breath of the Wild is currently my favorite game of all time, with Ocarina of Time and other entries following closely behind!
 Interestingly, my first exposure to the series was Zelda II: The Adventure of Link when I was in second grade.
 Even though the game was brutally hard and I had no idea what I was doing, I fell in love with the Zelda world, mechanics, and fun of discovering its secrets.

 When I got Link’s Awakening and later A Link to the Past, I was truly blown away and forever hooked on Zelda!
 But I missed out on the original NES game.
 I briefly tried it many years later and found it charming but a bit tough to navigate, and never really got into it.
-But when I was recently able to get a copy of this beautiful Hand-Drawn Zelda Game Guide, I figured this would be a perfect time to play the game properly and write a Legend of Zelda (NES) review!
+But when I was recently able to get a copy of this beautiful Hand-Drawn Zelda Game Guide (UPDATE: HDGG is shut down as of September 2021), I figured this would be a perfect time to play the game properly and write a Legend of Zelda (NES) review!

 I love the idea behind Hand-Drawn Game Guides.
 They’re not step-by-step walkthroughs, but actual guides to help you along your way.
 I’ve always wanted to have more nostalgia for the original Zelda game but simply didn’t want to invest all of the time in discovering every esoteric secret myself.
 I feel like using this type of guide is the perfect “sweet spot” of independent adventuring with a little modern convenience!
 Plus, the illustrations in it are absolutely gorgeous and a ton of fun.
 So with that, let’s get into how the adventure went!